renderyourworld/Helios-VFX/README.md

 `v0.0.0-noble`, where `noble` is the codename of the underlying distro.
 This allows us to track changes and updates to Helios independently of the underlying distro.
 Some further examples of the versioning scheme are:

+- `v0.0.0-bookworm` for Debian 12 (Bookworm)
 - `v0.0.0-noble` for Ubuntu 24.04
 - `v0.0.0-jammy` for Ubuntu 22.04
 - `v0.0.0-kali` for Kali Linux
 - `v0.0.0-rocky-9` for Rocky Linux
 - `v0.0.0-alma-9` for Alma Linux

-Helios also ships `unstable` builds which are built directly off of the `testing` branch.
+Helios also ships `unstable` builds which are built directly off of the `main` branch.
 These builds are meant for testing and development purposes only.
 They are not meant for production use and may contain bugs or incomplete features.

+- `unstable-bookworm` for the latest unstable build of Debian 12
 - `unstable-noble` for the latest unstable build of Ubuntu 24.04
 - `unstable-jammy` for the latest unstable build of Ubuntu 22.04
 - `unstable-kali` for the latest unstable build of Kali Linux
 - `unstable-rocky-9` for the latest unstable build of Rocky Linux
 - `unstable-alma-9` for the latest unstable build of Alma Linux

+Helios also ships a `testing` tag which is built from the `testing` branch.
+This branch is meant for testing new features and changes before they are merged into the `main` branch.
+The `testing` tag is meant to be used for testing purposes only and may contain bugs or incomplete features.

+- `testing-noble` for the latest testing build of Ubuntu 24.04
+- `testing-jammy` for the latest testing build of Ubuntu 22.04
+- `testing-kali` for the latest testing build of Kali Linux
+- `testing-rocky-9` for the latest testing build of Rocky Linux
+- `testing-alma-9` for the latest testing build of Alma Linux

 ## Usage